204G1A0555/Project/README.md

 #### offensive review detection:
-the file containing code, for doing this task is:  https://github.com/204G1A0555/Project/blob/master/offensive%20content.ipynb
+the file contains the code, for doing this task is:  https://github.com/204G1A0555/Project/blob/master/offensive%20content.ipynb

 #### overall sentiment percentage:
-the file containing code, for completing this task is: https://github.com/204G1A0555/Project/blob/master/sentiment%20percentage.ipynb
+the file contains the code, for completing this task is: https://github.com/204G1A0555/Project/blob/master/sentiment%20percentage.ipynb